astronomer/docs/astro/manage-connections-variables.md

 - If you use an `.env` file for your local Airflow environment and your local metadata database is corrupted or accidentally deleted, you still have access to all of your connections and variables.
 - You can export environment variables from a local Airflow environment to Astro using the Astro CLI.
 See [Import and export connections and variables](import-export-connections-variables.md#from-environment-variables).
 - You can override Airflow variables set in the Airflow UI.
 See [Environment variable priority](environment-variables.md#environment-variable-priority)
-- You can create your connections and variables as environment variables from the Cloud UI.
+- You can create your connections and variables as environment variables from the Astro UI.
 See [Use environment variables](manage-env-vars.md#using-the-cloud-ui).
 - Environment variables marked as **Secret** are encrypted in the Astronomer control plane.
 See [How environment variables are stored on Astro](environment-variables.md#how-environment-variables-are-stored-in-the-cloud-ui) for details.
 - This approach limits the number of open connections to your metadata database, especially if you are using your connections and variables outside of task definitions.